 You are your child’s greatest health advocate, but you won’t be able to monitor everything he or she eats.
 Use this helpful guide to remind yourself and to teach your child ways to avoid potentially harmful foods.

-Parents fear what they can’t control.
-For parents of kids with severe food allergies, this is particularly true.
-When your child is away at camp, spending the night with a friend, or attending a birthday party for a classmate, he may be in an unfamiliar environment with adults who do not know he has food allergies.
-It’s scary because it can be life-threatening.
-That’s why teaching your child to be an advocate for himself is important.
-Start at an early age, and teach him to tell adults about his allergies and to ask questions before he eats something.
-As he gets older, teach him other steps to protect himself against allergens.
+It’s normal to fear what we can’t control.
+When you have a child with severe food allergies, this is particularly true.
+When your child is away at camp, spending the night at a friend’s, or attending a birthday party for a classmate, he or she may be in an unfamiliar environment with adults who do not know about their food allergies.

-Teach your child to find an adult who is in charge and show them his medical alert bracelet or necklace.
+Teach your child to find an adult who is in charge and show them his or her medical alert bracelet or necklace.
 That helps the adult in charge be aware for your child.

 An egg is not always an egg—it could be lysozyme, mayonnaise, albumin, ovalbumin, meringue or meringue powder, or surimi.
 When your child is old enough to read and recognize certain words, teach him to check ingredients lists for possible allergens.